abdurasul29052002/telegrambots/README.md

     }
 }
 ```

-Moreover this library uses `virtual threads` for every update.
-Due to this you need at least 21 version of Java.
+> This library will automatically send the message when `AutoSendMessage` is configured properly.

+## 🔧 Requirements

+Java 21 or higher (required for virtual thread support)

+## 📂 Source Code
-This source code can be found on GitHub [link](https://github.com/abdurasul29052002/telegrambots-sample)
+Find the full source code on GitHub: [telegrambots-sample](https://github.com/abdurasul29052002/telegrambots-sample)

 ## 🤝 Contributing